-We chose WAN monitoring software that provides thorough bandwidth monitoring and traffic analysis, with real-time tracking for network devices, servers, applications, and infrastructure across wide area networks.
+We selected WAN monitoring software that offers bandwidth monitoring and traffic analysis, along with real-time tracking of network devices, servers, applications, and infrastructure across wide-area networks.

 See a comparison of popular WAN monitoring software: